 KNUST and other Ghanaian universities have employed video conferencing systems like Zoom, Moodle, etc. to ensure academic work continuity.

 Family members due to social distancing and health precautionary reasons have also utilized these systems to communicate on a regular basis.

 This has led to a surge in sales for these companies as a lot of online downloads have occurred.

 Data Usage Increases booming business for telecommunication networks.

 The use of fixed internet lines has increased as most people stay home.
-Within the framework of measures taken against the COVID-19 outbreak affecting the whole world, schools going on early breaks, starting of the distance education process and switching to work from home has also changed the data usage habits.
+Within the framework of measures taken against the COVID-19 outbreak affecting the whole world, schools going on early breaks, starting the distance education process and switching to work from home have also changed the data usage habits.

 Though there is no data from any telecommunications company in Ghana to prove this, Turk Telekom Technology, a telecommunications company in Turkey has reported a 50% increase in data usage from Monday, March 16, 2020.

 Most people were used to making purchases by making physical contacts, visiting shops, warehouses, and retail shops.

 However, COVID-19 called for the closure of many businesses due to lockdowns and the need to ensure social distancing.